AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     PVOID mem = VirtualAllocEx(proc_info.hProcess, BaseAddress, nt_head->OptionalHeader.SizeOfImage, MEM_COMMIT | MEM_RESERVE, PAGE_EXECUTE_READWRITE);
 ```
+First, the dos_head pointer is assigned to the DOS header of the executable file, which is the first part of the PE file and contains legacy DOS-related information.
+This is done by casting the base address of the loaded file in memory (EvilImage) to a PIMAGE_DOS_HEADER type.
+Next, the code calculates the address of the NT headers by adding the offset stored in the e_lfanew field of the DOS header to the base address of the file.
+This offset indicates where the NT headers begin.
+The NT headers contain essential information about the PE file, such as the PE signature, file header, and optional header, which includes various data directories.
-After that we retrieve the DOS and NT headers from the mapped malicious file, as we said before, we allocate space to contain our malicious code in the memory. we grap the size of the code to allocate from our malicious code PE header using ``` nt_head->OptionalHeader.SizeOfImage ```.
+After that we retrieved the DOS and NT headers from the mapped malicious file, as we said before, we allocate space to contain our malicious code in the memory. we grap the size of the code to allocate from our malicious code PE header using ``` nt_head->OptionalHeader.SizeOfImage ```.

 ```cpp
     if (!WriteProcessMemory(proc_info.hProcess, BaseAddress, EvilImage, nt_head->OptionalHeader.SizeOfHeaders, 0)) {